aoloe/php-senape/README.md

 - document the fields for the .json comments file
 - get a real list of comments from the Json class
 - in js get the json to be evaluated without the \"s
-- separate the list of all possible settings from the ones that are indeed implemented
 - move the settings ind index.php to a safer place and remove index.php
 - remove index.html